 Education & Training

-“I spent 4 years completing my undergraduate degree, 4 years in medical school, 5 years as a urology resident and 1 to 2 years completing a fellowship,” Thrill explained.
+“I spent 4 years completing my undergraduate degree, four years in medical school, five years as a urology resident and one to two years completing a fellowship,” Thrill explained.
 “In order to match in urology, you need to be near the top of your medical school class.
-My residency looked at 250 applications and only took 2 residents.”
+My residency looked at 250 applications and only took two residents.”

-Clearly the competition is tough and the educational requirements extreme, so only those with a true passion for the urology field should consider this challenging healthcare career.
+Clearly the competition is tough and the educational requirements extreme, so only those with a true passion for the urology field should consider this challenging career in healthcare.

 The most effective way to advance in a career as a Genitourinary Physician is to open a private practice.
 All Urologists must consistently pursue continued education to ensure that they are up-to-date on the latest technological and medical advancements.
 Therefore, continued education does not necessarily guarantee advancement, but rather helps a Urologist maintain their knowledge and skill set.